stat20-summer/website/content/syllabus.md

 ### Culture

 Students taking Stat 20 come from a wide range of backgrounds.
-We hope to foster an inclusive and supportive learning environment based on curiosity rather than competition.
-All members of the course community are expected to treat each other with courtesy and respect.
+We hope to foster an inclusive and supportive learning environment **based on curiosity rather than competition**.
+Therefore, all members of the course community are expected to treat each other with courtesy and respect.

-You will be interacting with us (Jeremy and TBD) and fellow students in several different environments.
+You will be interacting with us (Jeremy and GSIs) and fellow students in several different environments.
 Some of these will be in person, some online, but the same expectations hold: be kind, be respectful, be professional.